 These undervalued Chris Sale rookie cards sell for only $2-$3 ungraded.
 Part of the reason is that they were produced in 2011 instead of 2010, so it is not his first card.
 These unique foil cards are not limited and have some condition flaws that buyers should be aware of.
 These cards were produced with a thin card stock that tends to flake.
 They are brittle and white chipped corners and edges are common flaws with these baseball cards.
 The back of these cards should also be checked closely as they have the same issues, but are commonly overlooked.

-A range of color parallel cards do exist but are not numbered as some of his other rookie cards.
+A range of color parallel are available but are not numbered as some of his other rookie cards.
 Gem 10 versions of these cards are selling well at $20-$25.
 They are still very affordable rookies and should be considered as a definite buy in the right condition.

 2011 Bowman Rookie Chris Sale #220